Nertsal/nertsal.github.io/website/content/blog/so-i-wrote-my-own-ecs.md

 - Querying the whole nested storage.
 - Combining (chaining) queries over different archetypes.

-I won't go over them here, but you can see the code in the [example](https://github.com/geng-engine/ecs/blob/main/examples/full.rs).
+I won't go over them here, but you can see the code in the [example](https://github.com/Nertsal/stecs/blob/main/examples/full.rs).

 ## Conclusion

 That was a rough introduction into what I've been working on lately.
 If you like the idea and still want to see more, I also have a jam game made with this library: [Horns of Combustion](https://github.com/Nertsal/horns-of-combustion/tree/dev).

-The project still doesn't have a name, so I'm open to suggestions.
-It is also not on [crates.io](https://crates.io/) yet, but if anyone is interested and I come up with a name, I will upload it.
-Let me know :)
+See the project on [GitHub](https://github.com/Nertsal/stecs) and [crates.io](https://crates.io/crates/stecs).